How posting works

 Citing what you are posting, if you are in fact referencing a book, article, web page, is important.
 Down further on this page you will see our citing rules and suggestions.

 Our post editor is not the type that shows you the formatting.
 It will instead show the markdown or bbcode.
 But, if replying to an existing topic, you can see a preview of your post behind the post editor box.
-Continue reading this page for information on more advanced topics such as BBCode, Markdown, Embedding, and more.
+Also, there’s a question mark in the bottom right corner of every page as well which will help and/or review our full formatting guide here.

 Auto Media Embed